cockroachdb/docs/src/current/v24.2/migration-overview.md

 1. Use [MOLT Fetch]({% link molt/molt-fetch.md %}) to move the source data to CockroachDB.
 Use the tool to [**replicate ongoing changes**]({% link molt/molt-fetch.md %}#replication) after it performs the initial load of data into CockroachDB.
 1. As the data is migrating, use [MOLT Verify]({% link molt/molt-verify.md %}) to validate the consistency of the data between the source database and CockroachDB.
-1. After nearly all data from your source database has been moved to CockroachDB (for example, with a <1-second delay or <1000 rows), use MOLT LMS to begin a *consistent cutover* and stop application traffic to your source database. **This begins downtime.**
+1. Once nearly all data from your source database has been moved to CockroachDB (for example, with a <1 second delay or <1000 rows), stop application traffic to your source database. **This begins downtime.**
 1. Wait for MOLT Fetch to finish replicating changes to CockroachDB.
 1. Perform a [cutover](#cutover-strategy) by resuming application traffic, now to CockroachDB.